EU Startup Funding: How to Get Grants in the European Union?

 Based in the EU?
 You might be wondering where the best startup grants in the European Union are.
 Here is our comprehensive guide to small business startup grants in the European Union and surrounding countries.

 Whether you’re a French fintech, a Maltese martech, or a Swedish SaaS, it’s important to have startup funding in place to ensure success.
 However, making sure you have the money to fund payroll, marketing, and other business costs can be challenging.
-For example, in Italy, it’s estimated that starting business costs twice as much as the average monthly income.
+For example, in Italy, it’s estimated that starting a business costs twice as much as the average monthly income.

 The good news is that there are lots of startup funding organizations available from the European Union, or the EU.
 This political union between 27 member states puts aside money to help people start new businesses and expand into brand-new markets.
+The European Commission allocates these funds through various programs aimed at fostering innovation and sustainability.

 So, what startup fundraising is available to you if you’re in the European Union?
 Join us as we look at some of the European Union grants for startups, and how to optimize your application for the best results.